|

 scrimmage.

-On the way home he got another idea.
+another idea.
 His brother Hal had hated

-Sister Mary Agnes just as much as he did, although Hal did laugh every time
+Sister Mary Agnes just as much as he did, although Hal did laugh every

 Johnny told him about the latest indignity she'd subjected him to.
 Hal